 Location: 55C Nguyen Thi Minh Khai, District 1, Ho Chi Minh City

 Opening time: 5 AM – 8 PM

 One of the main Saigon attractions you should not miss is the Nguyen Hue Walking Street.
-After opening on Ho Chi Minh’s birthday, it has become an ideal attraction not only for Saigonese but also for tourists far and near.
+After opening on Ho Chi Minh’s birthday, it has become an ideal attraction for Saigonese and tourists far and near.

-Nguyen Hue walking street is a desired place for hosting significant events of the city, such as parades, concerts, street festivals, and the annual flower displays on the Tet holiday.
-Besides, this walking street is a social gathering place for the young generation on the weekend and evening.
-When you visit Nguyen Hue, one of the free things to do is join in the water fountain fun with the local kids trying to get some cooling from the tropical heat.
-Occasionally, there is live acoustic music and dance entertainment put on by street performers.
-At night, all of the lights light up making Saigon very lively and busy.
+Nguyen Hue walking street is a popular place for hosting significant events in the city, such as parades, concerts, street festivals, and the annual flower displays on the Tet holiday.
+Besides, this walking street is a social gathering place for the young generation on weekends and evenings.
+One of the free things to do is join in the water fountain fun with the local kids trying to get some cooling from the tropical heat.
+Occasionally, street performers put on live acoustic music and dance entertainment.
+At night, all the lights light up, making Saigon lively and busy.

 Tips and notes:

--Come on the evening weekends if you want to watch water music performances
+-Come on the evening on weekends if you want to watch water music performances

 -Be aware of your belongings in crowded areas